mienaikoe/ziyu/Chapters/Chapter1.md

-  Kip was at the sun stove reheating my breakfast and reading a postletter with his morning face on.
+  Kip was at the stove reheating my breakfast and reading a postletter with his morning face on.
 His hair, the furrowed nest of a bird that took a liking to crooked branches.
 He looked up, locking his tired eyes to mine, and put on his goofiest morning smile which only complimented his hair.
 I ran up to nuzzle him.
 Melna was squatting at the kitchen table, too busy planning her day to be amused by our nonsense.

   "Who's the letter from?", I asked him casually.